akhodakivskiy/VimFx/CONTRIBUTING.md

   - `==` and `!=`
   - `and` and `or`
   - `not`
+- Put spaces inside `[]` and `{}` when destructuring and interpolating, but not in array and object literals.
 - Comment when necessary.
 Comments should be full sentences.
-- Don’t make lines too long.
+- Try to keep lines at most 80 characters long.
+- Indent using two spaces.

 Break up your pull request in several commits if necessary.
 The first line of commit messages should be a short summary.
 Add a blank line and then a nicely